We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Two black sealed drums possibly with toxic chemicals.

-The degree of worker risk from exposure depends on the toxic effects and the magnitude and duration of exposure.
+The degree of risk from exposure depends on the toxicity, dose, frequency, and duration.

 Airborne chemical hazards exist as concentrations of mists, vapors, gases, fumes, or solids.
-Some are toxic through inhalation and some of them irritate the skin on contact; some can be toxic by absorption through the skin or through ingestion, and some are corrosive to living tissue.
+Some are toxic through inhalation and some of them irritate the skin on contact.
+Others may be toxic by absorption through the skin or through ingestion, and some are corrosive to living tissue.

 Knowledge Check Choose the best answer for the question.